instant-labs/instant-bandit/README.md

 }
 ```

-Experiments in a site have variants, and continously balance the probability that a new visitor should see each one.
+Experiments in a site have variants, and continually balance the probability that a new visitor should see each one.

 The probabilities for each variant are updated on the fly by the server, based on conversion rate, which is defined by you.